The chilled charm awaits!

 If you’re traveling to Croatia from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.

-Make sure to check if there are any special requirements when entering Croatia with a pet for your specific country, especially if it might be considered a place of health risks.
-To make sure you have all necessary requirements, check with the Ministry of Agriculture for more information.
+Make sure to check if there are any requirements when entering Croatia with a pet for your specific country.
+To make sure you have all the requirements, check with the Ministry of Agriculture for more information.

-Here are the few Pet-friendly Apartments in Croatia.
+Here are the few Pet-friendly Apartments in Trogir, Croatia.